fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

    </TabItem>
    </Tabs>

-   All the config parameters for the Aperture Agent are available [here](/reference/configuration/agent.md).
+   All the configuration parameters for the Aperture Agent are available [here](/reference/configuration/agent.md).

    A list of configurable parameters for the installation can be found in the